 At Three O'Clock.
 At the Chember of Commerce, 22 WILLIAM STREET, MELBOCKNE.
-By Order of L. W. Chandler, Log.
-Committed and Hat GHITON will SELL.
-COMO HOUSE, THE BASIN, BAYSWATER, Loena is the old homestend of the famous Chandler's Come Nursense.
-It is a froometheris bungalow, standing on about 13 acres.
-The hogy codes tree in the Iron gurden is one of the landmarks of the deduct.
-Half acre is under page.
-21st deposit, 25 week, infectioning interest at 7 per cent.
+By Order of L. W. Chandler, Log Dy Order of L. W. Chandler, Log Could fill and At Offictor will Set II.
+Como House, The Basin, Bayswater, Loena is the old homestend of the famous Chandler's Como Nurrense.
+It is a recommendative bungalow, standing on about 13 acres.
+The hogy codes tree in the Iront gurden is one of the landmarks of the deduct.
+Half acre is undergoner.
+240 deposit, 25 week, infectioning interest at 7 per cent.
 5 per cent. discount for cash.
-Further particulars, 15 Samusion afreet.
+Further particulars, 10 Samusion atreet.
 Melb.